netgroup/srv6-southbound-api-evaluation/README.md

     sudo python ssh_server.py

-In the client machine, move in to the /srv6-controller/ssh folder.
+In the client machine, move in to the ssh folder.
 Open measure_ssh_client.py and adjust "ServerIP, \_Device, \_NumberOfRuleToBeEnforced, \_N_Experiment"  parameters.
 Then run the file: